-Ucluelet was verrrrrry quiet, and the lunch we had their was pretty terrible, so neither of us really liked the town, especially compared to Tofino.
+Ucluelet was verrrrrry quiet, and the lunch we had there was pretty terrible, so neither of us really liked the town, especially compared to Tofino.
 Also the drive between the two towns is ultra boring.

 Cross stitching on our porch while watching yet another gorgeous sunset.
 Not pictured: glass of wine.
 Perfection.

 It was sunny every day, which was great (but no storm watching).
 Too cold to swim though.
 I was planning on surfing, but kept procrastinating, until the last day when I woke up early all ready to go… until I checked the surf report and saw that the waves were 1 foot tall.
 Dang it.
 It was dumb of me to assume that the waves would be the same (good) every day. :/

 Another trip highlight was the hot springs, but I took so many pictures I’ll have to make it into another post.
 Plus I have three more food reviews that I’ll have to make into separate posts too.
 Tofino overload, sorry not sorry!